celery/ceps/draft/high-level-architecture.rst

 Router
 ------

-In Celery 4.x there was a master process which consumes :term:`Messages <Message>` and workers which process them.
+In Celery 4.x there was a :term:`Celery Master` which was responsible for consuming :term:`Messages <Message>`, storing results and executing canvases.

 In Celery we now decouple the execution of the tasks completely from the routing of :term:`Messages <Message>` to the `Execution Platform`_.